 Name: Atlantic Halibut

-Boat fishing: When fishing for Halibut from the boat there are 2 main methods used to snare these beasts.
+Boat: When fishing for Atlantic Halibut from the boat there are 2 main methods used to snare these beasts.
 I would suggest when on the boat, once you have set your drift up, that you fish a couple of rods from the back of the boat using dead-baits and a Halibut anti-twist lead.
 This can be fished either straight down or off a Halibut anti-twist float.
-The advantage of using floats is that you can fish well away from the back of the boat at the desired depth making for a much more precise bait presentation.
+The advantage of using a float is that you can fish well away from the back of the boat at the desired depth making for a much more precise bait presentation.

 I have seen fish caught as much as 10 metres from off the bottom so do not be afraid to fish that far up.
 Whilst doing this I would suggest having a couple of anglers at the front of the boat using shads to attract the Halibut and get them in the vicinity of the baits.
 Quite often you will have a couple of pulldowns on the shads before it goes quiet then one of the dead bait rods will scream off at a rate of knots.